ApolloAuto/apollo/docs/14_Others/how_to_add_an_external_dependency.md

   ......
 ```

-For each external denpendency library, there is a seperate folder that contains
+For each external dependency library, there is a separate folder that contains
 a `BUILD` file with the contents of:

 ```python